sadhac/mcp-scan/README.md

 #### Enforcing Guardrails

-You can also add guardrailing rules, to restrict and validate the sequence of tool uses.
+You can also add guardrailing rules, to restrict and validate the sequence of tool uses passing through proxy.

 For this, create a `~/.mcp-scan/guardrails_config.yml` with the following contents: